ThomasDanger/TicTacToe-In-Assembly/MIPS/ReworkedLogic/README.md

 This program allows you to play tic-tac-toe against a computer.
-This is a remake of my previous Tic-Tac-Toe program (in this directory labeled first draft) except several features missing (oops) and with almost entirely reworked logic.
+This is a remake of my previous Tic-Tac-Toe program (in this directory labeled first draft) except with several features missing (oops) and with almost entirely reworked logic.

 Whereas the first draft program used an 8 element, one-dimensional array to hold the game data, this reworked version uses only two integers to hold all of the game data.